MrAliBulut/Sort-Algorithms/README.md

 - **Counting Sort**
 - *(More algorithms will be added over time)*

-Each algorithm is accompanied by detailed explanations of its logic, time complexity analysis, and comparisons with other algorithms.
+Each algorithm will be accompanied by detailed explanations of its logic, time complexity analysis, and comparisons with other algorithms.
+-Probably after I'm done with implementing the algorithms themselves.

 ## Languages

-The sorting algorithms are implemented in various programming languages to demonstrate language-specific features and syntax.
+The sorting algorithms will be implemented in various programming languages to demonstrate language-specific features and syntax.
 Currently supported languages include:

 - **Java**
 - *(More languages will be added in the future)*